qlawmarq/resume/Curriculum vitae_English.md

 #### Photoruction Eye development team

-I was involved in the development of a new construction BPO business.
+As Full-stack Web Developers, I was involved in the development of a new construction BPO business.

 - Web service development from scratch
 - Leading the Development